Cover photo for Vartika Vikram Marshall's Obituary

 Above all, Vartika was an intensely spiritual woman.
 Raised in the Hindu and Buddhist traditions, she had a powerful conversion experience to monotheism at the age of 18, weeping for days, she would later relate, that all her life to that point had been lived without reference to God.
 She subsequently became a devout Muslim, or “Submitter,” as her particular branch of the Muslim religion called itself.
 She became a Christian while daily reading, together with Wallace, the Qur’an, Psalms, and Gospels until one day, when it was the Qur’an’s turn to be read, she said to Wallace, “We don’t need to do that anymore.”
 Reading the Gospels further and attending services at St. Philip’s, she fell in love with Jesus Christ and wrote its then-rector Haden McCormick a long email with the subject line, “I need to be baptized.”
 “The angels in heaven are rejoicing,” he replied.
 She started almost every morning with devotion, meditation, and prayer, and often told Wallace and her children that she wanted this verse from the Gospel of John on her grave stone: “Lord, thou knowest that I love thee.”
 And so it shall be.

 Vartika was preceded in death by her brother-in-law, Jonathan Marshall, and dear aunt, Kumi Chandra.
-In addition to her parents, she is survived by her husband, Wallace Williams Marshall III; their four children, Noelle, Ava, Elise, and Christian; uncles Prabhat Kumar (Priti) and Anil Chandra (widow of the late Kumi Chandra); her sister, Kriti Vikram (Abhijit); cousins Prakhar Vikram (Vidhi) and Pragya Sanghavi (Gaurav), and many other uncles, aunts, nephew, nieces, and cousins living in India and other parts of the world.
+In addition to her parents, she is survived by her husband, Wallace Williams Marshall III; their four children, Noelle, Ava, Elise, and Christian; uncles Prabhat Kumar (Priti) and Anil Chandra (widow of the late Kumi Chandra); her sister, Kriti Vikram (Abhijit); cousins Prakhar Vikram (Vidhi) and Pragya Sanghavi (Gaurav), and many other uncles, aunts, nephews, nieces, and cousins living in India and other parts of the world.

 Her loss leaves a profound ache in our souls, and a void that will never quite be filled in this life.
 “My heart is like wax: it is melted in the midst of my bowels”-Psalm 22:14.